wp-plugins/zeno-font-resizer/readme.txt

 == Frequently Asked Questions ==

 = How can I activate the function of the plugin? =
 Go to the admin page of the plugin and select your option.
-If you are not familiar with html and css, select the body option (default).
-This would resize each content of your page.
+If you are not familiar with html and css, select the html option (default).
+This would resize all the content of your site.

 = I click the resizer, but (some of) my fonts don't change in size. =

-The plugin expects the CSS of your theme to be set up flexible.
-When you have a static font-size like 14px or 14pt for your menu or content elements, it will not be affected by the plugin.
+The plugin expects the CSS of your theme to be set up in a flexible way.
+When you have a static font-size like 14px or 14pt for your menu or content elements, this will not be affected by the plugin.
 This way of using font-size is maybe pixel-perfect for the designer, but not accessible for the user, so you should only use it for design elements, like a text overlay for an image.

 When you use a percentage, like 100% or 124%, it is dynamic and will follow (inherit) the font-size of the parent (and so up).
 The same dynamic counts for setting in em.